 We’ve probably said it before and we’ll say it again.
 If you’re taking up a new fitness routine, style of exercise, or fitness activity, it’s important to seek guidance from a trainer.
 This will ensure that you get your basics right and maintain good form, reducing the risk of injury.
 Ironically, there are many without expertise in fitness who think they are qualified to impart wisdom on the subject to trainers!
 We’ve all met busybodies and know-it-alls of this type.
 The ones who routinely offer writers writing tips and swear by cures for diseases that doctors say are chronic.
 Unfortunately, those of us without expertise in the field can easily be fooled into believing such myths.
-Fortunately, trainers know better and they are quick to bust fitness myths and misconceptions.
-Here are some of the worst fitness tips that the top trainers have heard.
+Fortunately, fitness professionals know better and they are quick to bust fitness myths and misconceptions.
+Here are some of the worst fitness advice that trainers have known.

 No Pain No Gain